 With the number of companies in the market competing for your business, branding is increasingly important today.
-In this regard, a trademark can be an important tool for you as a business owner, provided it is used properly.
-As an experienced trademark lawyer in Tampa, we want you to be aware of the benefits a trademark can offer and the steps you can take to protect it.
+In this regard, trademarks can benefit business and be an important tool for a business owner, provided it is used properly.
+As an experienced trademark lawyer in Tampa, we want businesses to be aware of the benefits a trademark can offer.
+And provide your business the necessary steps to protect it.

-A trademark generally consists of a word, phrase, image, or symbol that is immediately identified as being associated with your company.
-Think of the Nike swoosh or the apple on your smartphone.
+To summarize, a trademark will generally consist of a word, phrase, image, or symbol that is immediately identified as being associated with a company.
+Think of the Nike swoosh or the Apple logo on smartphones.
 Whether they realize it or not, consumers encounter numerous trademarks throughout the course of a typical day and they influence brand loyalty and purchasing decisions.
 According to Entrepreneur, some of the main reasons why a trademark is important for your business include:

 - Trademarks make for more effective communications tool.
-Trademarks convey technical and emotional attributes about your company and its products while allowing you to communicate your message to a broader audience by bridging language barriers.
+Trademarks convey technical and emotional attributes about a company and its products, allowing businesses to communicate their message to a broader audience by bridging language barriers.

-- Trademarks distinguish your company from others.
+- A Trademark can distinguish your company from others.
 A trademark is your brand.
-It allows consumers and clients to immediately identify you among competitors and encourages brand loyalty.
+It allows consumers and clients to immediately identify your business among competitors and encourages brand loyalty.

 - Trademarks make it easier to attract and hire valuable employees.
-By providing you with a clearly identifiable brand and building your market reputation, trademarks allow you to attract the top talent in your field.
+By providing your business with a clearly identifiable brand and building its market reputation, trademarks allow companies to attract the top talent in their respective fields.

-- Trademarks boost your marketing efforts.
+- Trademarks boost a businesses marketing efforts.
 Trademarks convey a lot in just a small amount of space.
-They lend themselves well to product placement and sponsorships, making marketing and advertising easier, and are particularly useful in the media.
+They lend themselves well to product placement and sponsorship’s, making marketing and advertising easier, and are particularly useful in the media.

 The rights for a company to use a trademark never expire, provided the company continues to use it on a regular basis.
-This is true regardless of whether you have filed to have it registered.
-However, there are numerous advantages to registering your trademark.
+This is true regardless of whether a company has filed to have it registered.
+There are numerous advantages to registering a company trademark.
 These include: